nouman6093/trademe_web_scraping/README.md

 ## Summary

-Version 1 = unlimited rows + cloud processing for faster scraping Version 2 = at some points added dynamic waiting instead of fixed Version 3 = removed unneccasry info like sold dates column, removed unworking sheet 2 mechanism Version 4 = combined 2 softwares (bidbud + trademe) into a single software Version 5 = added email functionality
+1) Version 1 = unlimited rows + cloud processing for faster scraping.
+2) Version 2 = at some points added dynamic waiting instead of fixed.
+3) Version 3 = removed unneccasry info like sold dates column, removed unworking sheet 2 mechanism.
+4) Version 4 = combined 2 softwares (bidbud + trademe) into a single software.
+5) Version 5 = added email functionality.
-Version 6 = added graphical user interface software would run as desktop application instead of pycharm Version 7 = deployed on web server. software would run on web browser instead of desktop application. meaning software would run on any device even phone (upcoming)
+6) Version 6 = added graphical user interface software would run as desktop application instead of pycharm.
+7) Version 7 = deployed on web server. software would run on web browser instead of desktop application. meaning software would run on any device even phone (upcoming).

 ## Instructions